codecentric/helm-charts/charts/keycloak/README.md

 `keycloak.podLabels` | Extra labels to add to pod | `{}`
 `keycloak.podAnnotations` | Extra annotations to add to pod | `{}`
-`keycloak.hostAliases` | Mapping between IP and hostnames that will be injected as entries in the pod's hosts files | `[]` `keycloak.securityContext` | Security context for the pod | `{runAsUser: 1000, fsGroup: 1000, runAsNonRoot: true}` `keycloak.preStartScript` | Custom script to run before Keycloak starts up | `` `keycloak.lifecycleHooks` | Container lifecycle hooks.
+`keycloak.hostAliases` | Mapping between IP and hostnames that will be injected as entries in the pod's hosts files | `[]` `keycloak.enableServiceLinks` | Indicates whether information about services should be injected into pod's environment variables, matching the syntax of Docker links | `false`
+`keycloak.securityContext` | Security context for the pod | `{runAsUser: 1000, fsGroup: 1000, runAsNonRoot: true}`
+`keycloak.preStartScript` | Custom script to run before Keycloak starts up | ``
+`keycloak.lifecycleHooks` | Container lifecycle hooks.
 Passed through the `tpl` function and thus to be configured a string | ``